congtranquoc/Tiki-GCP/README.md

 5. Connecting to Data Studio:

-  .
-Establish a connection between BigQuery and Data Studio.
+  ii.
+Establish a connection between BigQuery and Data Studio. iii.
-  .
 Create a basic dashboard to showcase the following insights:

     - Total number of products sold across major categories.

     - Distribution of products from Chinese brands across major categories.

     - Correlation between product ratings and prices.

     - Top 10 sellers with the highest number of products listed on Tiki, along with the quantity of products for each seller.

 ## Implementation Steps